Seven7een/museick/README.md

 ---

 This README is a living document.
-Expect structure changes, schema evolution, and wild ideas.
-Let’s build 🎶